Nvos/comparison2023/svelte.md

 Styling is quite limited, basically it is standard css modules scoped to file with possibility to opt out of scoping via `global`.
 There are pain points with such styling meaning you cannot pass styles down to children from parent and there's no support for design system - variables/variants/compound variants/responsive helpers etc. Thought it seems possible to use `vanilla-extract` with svelte but given that svelte comes with own styling it is debatable it using external library is good idea.

 - There's outstanding issue to improve styling pain points https://github.com/sveltejs/svelte/issues/6972

+### Lacking primitives

+1. `Portal` - element allowing to render specific node in any position e.g. outside of root.
+While it can be implemented using `fixed`/`absolute` positioning it can be problematic due to wrapping in other elements with such positioning or `z-index` problems, which portal allows us to avoid
+2. `ErrorBoundary` - element allowing to catch errors coming from children components allowing to provide fallback component on error and possibility of restoration instead of whole application crash
+3. `Suspense` - element allowing to provide fallback while async action is happening, can be useful when lazy loading routes or data.
+While this is not as important as `1` and `2` it is quite convenient

 ### Slots